skwon01-UBC/Jawaher/README.md

-# Jawaher: A Multidialectal Dataset of Arabic Proverbs for LLM Benchmarking
+# Jawaher: A Multidialectal Dataset of Arabic Proverbs for LLM Benchmarking<br>